Waivers of Rules and Regulations

 It is very important to remember that a league must not take any action contrary to Little League rules and regulations until receiving expressed, written permission through the Charter Committee waiver system.
 A waiver request, while it may be supported by documents from the parent(s), may be submitted only through the proper chain of command.
+Waivers, if granted, are for the current season only.
 A league wishing to apply for a waiver of a rule or regulation must do so via the following method:

 - The local league Board of Directors votes whether or not to request the waiver.